BenDavies1218/layer-zero-course/README.md

 Oapp Standard [Lesson 01 - LayerZero Basics](./courses/Oapp-standard/lesson-01-basics.md)

 This course is designed to introduce you to the LayerZero protocol.
-It's a mix of technical and fun challenges designed to make you understand the basics of cross-chain messaging and how far you can take an Omnichain application.
+It's a mix of technical and fun challenges designed to indroduce you to the basics of cross-chain messaging and how far you can take an Omnichain application.

 ---